Loss-based prior for CART and BART models: Simulation Study

 and observations given by

 We assume the model described by Equation \ref{eq:sim_model} is the same as the model in Equation \ref{eq:BART_def} with $m=1$, and considers one regression tree $T$, given by the top-left panel of Figure \ref{fig:6_sim_data}.
 The marginal variance is $\sigma^2 = 0.25$.
-This is the same model used by \cite{wu2007bayesian} in their simulation experiment.
 In this model, only predictors $X_1$ and $X_2$ are actually used to generate $Y$, while $X_3$ is there as disturbance term.
 Figure \ref{fig:6_sim_data} shows scatter plots of $Y$ against $X_1, X_2, X_3$.

 We consider six priors (Table \ref{tab:1_prior_sim}): three instances of the CL prior and three of the LB prior assuming different parameters values.
-We can appreciate the difference in the prior expected number of terminal nodes and depth of the default classic ($\alpha = 0.95, \beta = 2$) and LB ($\omega = 1.56, \gamma = 0.62$) priors.
-Indeed, the default CL prior has higher expected number of terminal nodes and depth, which are around $2.51$ and $1.45$, respectively (estimated using 10000 trees sampled from the prior), while for the LB prior they are around $1.26$ and $0.25$., respectively We consider different values for the parameters defined in such a way to have a similar expected number of terminal nodes and depth.
-For example, the LB prior with parameters $\omega = 0.5, \gamma = 0.62$ has an expected number of terminal nodes and depth close to those provided by the default prior.
+We include the two default priors (CL: $\alpha = 0.95, \beta = 2$, LB: $\omega = 1.56, \gamma = 0.62$), then two LB priors matching the default CL prior expected number of terminal nodes ($2.51$) and depth ($1.45$), and two CL priors matching the default LB prior expected number of terminal nodes ($1.26$), and depth ($0.25$).

 For each model we run the MCMC algorithm described in Section \ref{sec:MCMC} considering the marginal variance $\sigma^2 = 0.25$ to be known (as we are only interested in the effect of different priors for the tree topology).
 All the models assume the same prior on the splitting rules, and the values at the terminal nodes.
-We run 100 chains in parallel and each chain comprises 500 MCMC samples with 250 burn-in.
-The trace plots (shown in Appendix \ref{sec:traceplots}) highlight the usual behavior described in \cite{chipman1998bayesian}; each chain quickly converges to a high likelihood region and stays there, exhibiting poor mixing.
+We run 500 chains in parallel and each chain comprises 500 MCMC samples with 250 burn-in.
+The trace plots (shown in Appendix F) highlight the usual behavior described in \cite{chipman1998bayesian}; each chain quickly converges to a high likelihood region and stays there, exhibiting poor mixing.